-If you're in a car accident that requires serious medical attention, there's a good chance you'll be transported to a hospital in an ambulance—and ambulance rides are not free.
+If you're in a car accident that requires serious medical attention, there's a good chance you'll be transported to a hospital in an ambulance, which can be costly.

-Fortunately, there are several different kinds of insurance coverages that may cover your ambulance bill after a car accident, but not all of them will apply in every situation.
+Fortunately, there are several kinds of insurance coverages that may pay your ambulance bill after a car accident, but not all of them will apply in every situation.

-Some insurance policies have optional coverages—that is, they'll only help pay your bills if you opted to purchase them when you signed up for auto insurance.
-So you'll have to work with your car insurance company to determine which of your insurance coverages will cover ambulance transport.
+Some insurance policies have optional coverages; that is, they'll only help pay your bills if you opted to purchase the coverage when you signed up for auto insurance.
+So you'll have to work with your car insurance company to determine which of your insurance policies will cover ambulance rides.

-An ambulance ride is medically necessary when you need care right away, or when you need medical supervision on the way to see a doctor.
+An ambulance ride is medically necessary when you need care right away or need medical supervision on the way to see a doctor.

 Types of car insurance that can cover ambulance rides include:

-- Medical Payments: Medical Payments is an optional coverage that will cover ambulance rides, just like personal injury protection.
+- Medical payments: Medical payments (MedPay) is optional coverage that will pay for ambulance rides, just like personal injury protection.
 It is offered in states where PIP is not required or as a supplement to mandatory PIP coverage.

-- The Other Driver's Liability Coverage for Bodily Injury: If the other driver was deemed to be at fault in the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.
+- The other driver's bodily injury liability coverage: If the other driver was deemed to be at fault for the accident, their bodily injury liability coverage will pay for your ambulance ride and other medical expenses.

-Different types of coverage can often overlap with one another.
-For example, imagine you have $10,000 in PIP coverage and $100,000 in coverage for uninsured motorist bodily injury (UMBI) coverage.
+Different types of coverage can often overlap.
+For example, imagine you have $10,000 in PIP coverage and $100,000 in uninsured motorist bodily injury (UMBI) coverage.

 If you're in a serious accident with an uninsured driver and get a $15,000 medical bill, you can use $10,000 of PIP, and the remainder will be paid by your UMBI.

-If no types of car insurance apply to your particular incident, or you exhaust the coverage limits of those that do apply, your health insurance may help cover the cost of riding in an ambulance.
+If no car insurance applies to your particular accident or you exhaust the coverage limits when it does apply, your health insurance may help cover the cost of riding in an ambulance.

-When there are multiple types of insurance providing overlapping coverage, who should pay first: your own car insurance, the other driver's policy, or your health insurance?
-The exact order, or "priority," in which different types of insurance will kick in to cover your ambulance bill can be complex.
+When there are multiple types of insurance that provide overlapping coverage, who is responsible first: your car insurance, the other driver's car insurance policy, or your health insurance?
+The exact order, or priority, of kicking in for your ambulance bill can be complex.

-Our list above is in the approximate order the different coverages will go into effect.
-However, the exact order will vary according to several factors, including:
+The sections above are listed in the approximate order that each coverage would go into effect.
+However, the exact order will depend on several factors, including:

 - The laws in your state